Anya Taylor-Joy: Awards and nominations

 Taylor-Joy has received several accolades.
 She won the Empire Award for Best Newcomer and being nominated for the Saturn Award for Best Performance by a Younger Actor in 2016.
-The following year, she was a nominee for the BAFTA Rising Star Award and the recipient of the Trophée Chopard.
-Taylor-Joy won the Golden Globe Award for Best Actress – Miniseries or Television Film, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie in 2021.
+In 2017, she was a nominee for the BAFTA Rising Star Award and the recipient of the Trophée Chopard.
+She won the Golden Globe Award for Best Actress – Miniseries or Television Film, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie in 2021.